HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 Assignment #2 - Send orders to an Azure Service Bus Topic
 ----------------------------------------------------------

+Now that you can store orders using a Producer, the next step is for the Producer to send orders to a Service Bus Topic.
+You will later write a component that consumes the orders from the Topic.

 Alter the `GAB.Console.ManualInput` and `GAB.Console.AutomaticInput`-applications so that they send orders to a **Topic** on an **Azure Service Bus**.